Row64/Row64_Integrations/Oracle_Windows/ReadMe_Oracle_Windows.md

 sudo ufw enable
 ```

-!!! note
-    This integration routes a SSH login and password in the example .py file.
+NOTE: This integration routes a SSH login and password in the example .py file.
 The setup can be modified for a higher tier of security using a SSH key, which is an access credential in the SSH protocol

 ## Debug Windows to Linux SSH